psychobolt/generator-leetcode-storybook/README.md

  - `markdown-to-jsx@^7.1.7`

-> Alternatively, you may fork the preconfigured repo, [leetcode-storybook-starter](https://github.com/psychobolt/leetcode-storybook-starter) which includes all configurations.
+> Alternatively, you may fork the preconfigured repo, [leetcode-storybook-starter](https://github.com/psychobolt/leetcode-storybook-starter) which includes all configurations and requirements.

 ## Install (Coming Soon)